Game to beware for each Top 25 college football team

 14. UCF: Sept.
 14 vs. Stanford

 In the case of UCF, all anyone wants to talk about is the nonconference schedule -- especially as it relates to any College Football Playoff chatter and another possible undefeated season.
 This year, UCF travels to Florida Atlantic, hosts Stanford and then goes to Pitt in consecutive weeks.
 UCF beat the Owls and Panthers handily a season ago, but those games were at home.
-Stanford will likely be the toughest test since the Cardinal is projected to be the best opponent UCF will play.
+Stanford will likely be the toughest test because the Cardinal is projected to be the best opponent UCF will play.
 A loss in any of these games, though, and the Knights face a steep climb for another New Year's Six game. -- Adelson

 15. Washington: Sept.
 21 at BYU